blchinezu/phpdocGenerator/README.md

 # phpdocGenerator
-An interface for generating documentation with phpDocumentor 2
+A web interface for generating documentation with phpDocumentor 2